gurunandan-bhat/fcg/content/guild/members/vishalmenon.md

 twitter = 'https://www.twitter.com/Vishal1Menon'
 +++

-Vishal Menon is the editor of Film Companion South.
-He is a film critic and has also worked with The Hindu, before which he was a correspondent with Reuters News.
-He writes about Tamil, Malayalam and Hindi cinema.
+Vishal Menon is the Assoiciate Editor at The Hollywood Reporter, India.
+He was previously with Film Companion and The Hindu.
+He writes about Malayalam and Tamil Cinema.